NSA Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• ECRI Program: The effectiveness of the ECRI program is expected to enhance pricing power as occupancy stabilizes and improves.
+• ECRI Program: The effectiveness of the ECRI program is expected to contribute positively to revenue, with management expressing confidence in their ability to drive rental volume and pricing.